nr6j/IC705BlueAmpCtrl/README.md

 6. Load this code, "IcomToYaesuBandData."
 7. Connect analog port A0 (output of the DAC) to the band data of the amplifier.
 8. Connect digital port D13 to the amplifier's PTT (through a buffer - remember -- there is an LED load already on this port.)
+I suggest a 2n2222 or 2n4125 or similar buffer transistor.
+Connect D13 through a 1000 ohm resistor to the base of the transistor, connect the emitter to ground, and the collector to the amplifier PTT line.
+This also handles level shifting for the 3v D13 port.
 9. On the radio, go to Menu, Set, Bluetooth Set, Pairing/Connect, Device Search, Search Data Device, ESP32test, Connect-Yes.
 10. As you change frequencies on the radio, the amplifier's bands should automatically switch.
 11. As you press PTT on the radio, the amplifier's PTT should follow.